 Dr. Compton enjoys research and is always looking for new ideas and technology that will help her patients and her practice.

-After completing dental school, Dr. Compton joined the general practice residence program at Truman Medical Center, an opportunity that allowed her to treat patients with more complex medical histories.
+After completing dental school, Dr. Compton joined the General Practice Residence program at Truman Medical Center, an opportunity that allowed her to treat patients with developmental disabilities and more complex medical histories.
 While at Truman, Dr. Compton gained experience in sedation dentistry and providing care to patients with developmental disabilities, elderly patients, and pediatric patients.

 This gave me more knowledge and confidence in treating emergencies and more difficult procedures.